wplusr/wplusr.github.io/README.md

-Web developer building with Firebase & data enthusiast analyzing insights with Colab.
-All my projects live on GitHub!
+# Hi there, I'm William 👋

+* Building dynamic web apps with Firebase.
+* Wrangling & analyzing data for insights in Colab.
+* AI Integration for Productivity.

+Email: wramirez@duck.com